CLIENT PROJECT

 My objective with the design was to effectively communicate facts to users in a captivating and transparent manner, aiming to engage them as quickly as possible.

 This meant the landing page needed to include statistics, tell a quick story of the trust, and include attention-grabbing CTAs.
 And so, I crafted the initial designs with a focus on clean and minimalist aesthetics, emphasizing ample white space to maintain simplicity, to highlight CTAs.
 I kept the content short and concise to make it easily scannable.
-The key UX principles I kept in mind include Gestalt's laws, the Von Restorff effect, Nielsen's ten heuristics, and the Aesthetic-usability effect, among many others.

-Crafting a Clear Identity
+Crafting a Brand New Identity

 I began by going back to the trust's motivation — a commitment to positive change and enhancing the well-being of the community.
 This inspired the creation of the logo — a red, untamed flame symbolizing burning passion and a golden center symbolizing guidance, akin to the light of a candle.